cchitsiang/awesome-stars/topics.md

 ## devops

+- [glasskube/glasskube](https://github.com/glasskube/glasskube) - 🧊 The next generation Package Manager for Kubernetes 📦 Featuring a GUI and a CLI.
+Glasskube packages are dependency aware, GitOps ready and can get automatic updates via a central public package repos
 - [kubeshop/monokle](https://github.com/kubeshop/monokle) - 🧐 Monokle Desktop empowers you to better create, understand, and deploy YAML manifests with a visual UI that also provides policy validation and cluster insights.
 - [bgenev/impulse-xdr](https://github.com/bgenev/impulse-xdr) - Fully automated host & network intrusion detection platform.
 Detects malware from behavioural patterns rather than signatures and enables deeper visibility than legacy tools.
 - [OneUptime/oneuptime](https://github.com/OneUptime/oneuptime) - OneUptime is the complete open-source observability platform.